ksdkamesh99/Reverse-Image-Search/README.md

 When we are searching some thing in google there is a option in right of search bar i.e image search.
 When I noticed it I started thinking of its working and researched and started a project similar to it using deep learning.

 ## Technical Aspect

+1. Firstly I collected images of 6 types of fruits.Dataset contains arount 1157 images.I am providing the link of the dataset [here]().

+2. Now I used pretrained VGG16 model and excluding the last output layer and collected the feature vectors of all the images.

+3. Then we need to take a query image and collect the feature vector similarly as said in step 2.

+4. Now I calculated the the cosine distance from query features to collected feature vector and sorted it.

+5. According to cosine similarity, lesser the distance more the similarity.

+6. Then using ajax and flask deployed it to the development server.

 ## Installation
 1. If you like my project do 🌟🌟 my repository.